Botafumeiro: Operating dates

+A private thurible "performance" is available for about €450.

 Tiraboleiros

-The Botafumeiro is carried and swung by eight men in red robes, called tiraboleiros.
-The term tiraboleiro is a Galician derivation from the Latin word turifer, which means 'incense carrier', and from which is derived the English equivalent, thurifer.
-This comes from the Latin words thus, meaning 'incense', and fero', meaning 'carry'.
+The Botafumeiro is carried and swung by eight men in mauve capes called roupóns, known as tiraboleiros.
+The term tiraboleiro derives from the Latin turibularium (incensary), from which comes thuribularii, meaning 'incense carrier or smoke spreader'.
+The English equivalent is thurifer.
 There is a comparable term in Spanish, turiferario.
-(This is also the term used in Italian.)

 History

 The swinging Botafumeiro dispensing clouds of incense.

-One tradition has it that the use of a swinging censer in the Santiago de Compostela Cathedral began in the 11th century.
+One tradition has it that the use of a swinging censer in the Santiago de Compostela Cathedral began in the 11th century, though the earliest documented reference is an annotation in the Codex Calixtinus, where it is referred to as Turibulum Magnum, placing it firmly in the 12th century.
 Arriving pilgrims were tired and unwashed.
 It was also believed that incense smoke had a prophylactic effect at the time of plagues and epidemics.
 Incense burning is also an important part of the liturgy, being an "oration to God", or form of prayer.

 In the 13th century, the pulley mechanism was changed to incorporate a set of coaxial drums of different diameters.
 Without this innovation, the largest excursion of the Botafumeiro would be about 1.5 meters, the length of the rope pulled by the tiraboleiros.

 In the 15th century, France's King Louis XI (1423–1483) donated money to the cathedral to replace their medieval thurible, which was made of silver.
 A new silver thurible was put into service in 1554.
 Unfortunately, this ornate vessel was stolen by Napoleon's troops in April, 1809, during an episode in the Spanish War of Independence (1808–1814).
 Therefore, the Louis XI censer was replaced by the present less-ostentatious Losada thurible in 1851.

 After 155 years of use, the Botafumeiro was restored in early 2006 by artisans and craftsmen working under Luis Molina Acedo.
 They repaired the dents and cracks in the Botafumeiro and reapplied a 20 micrometre thick plating of silver to the vessel.

-In 2018, the Spanish perfume and leather company Carner Barcelona released the Botafumeiro perfume, dedicated to the censer.
-The main note in the fragrance is incense.

 Many other cathedrals had similar large thuribles at one time.
 However, most of the other cathedrals discontinued the use of their swinging censers over the years.